-The Adidas EQT Bask ADV has mesh lining for comfort, rope laces which secures the foot when it is worn, as well as TPU supports.
-It is a unisex sneaker with sizes available for men from 4 to 14 US and women from 4.5 to 11 US with half sizes available, too.
-It comes in Medium width.
+The Adidas EQT Bask ADV has mesh lining for comfort, rope laces which secures the foot when it is worn, as well as TPU for support.
+It is a unisex sneaker with sizes available for both men and women.

 For a sporty look, joggers, tracksuits, and sweat/gym shorts with a nice jersey upper completes that casual gym wear look many are trying to achieve these days.
 For a nice summer look, these women’s and men's Adidas Originals EQT Bask ADV make for great off-court shoes that go well with skinny jeans as well.
 Paired with a tropical upper with the first few buttons at the top open, you can get a summer vibe out of this outfit.